 Women, by nature, are made to be strong and resilient.
 These attributes are necessary components to enable them to bear and raise children.
 Women’s bodies are meant to be healthy, in harmony and in balance.
 Strength, energy, productivity, and glowing health should be enjoyed throughout all the stages of a woman’s life, from girlhood through motherhood to old age.

 If our bodies’ needs are not completely met from the food we eat, the amount of exercise we receive, and from reducing the stress in our lives, we may experience health difficulties.
 Diet, nutrition, exercise, and stress reduction are some of the basic changes women can make in their lives in order to help restore hormone balance.
 Some women may also need hormone supplementation to help bring their bodies back into balance.
 Obtaining a basic understanding of our hormones will begin the process of restoring our body’s natural synchronization.
 Hormones have too much impact on our lives to ignore.
 Every aspect of our lifestyle can affect hormone balance and, just as importantly, hormone balance can profoundly influence every aspect of our lives.

-In this article, we look at the role that different hormones have in our body and what happens when that balance gets upset.
-At the end of the article, we discuss the pros and cons of bioidentical hormones (those identical to the hormones produced by the human body) and those that are not.
+This article looks at the role that different hormones have in our bodies and what happens when that balance gets upset, and discusses the pros and cons of bioidentical hormones (those identical to the hormones produced by the human body) and those that are not.

 The Role of Hormones and Hormone Balance